FAQ: Smartsheet Forms

 If you want to show specific dropdown values based on the value of another field, create a different column for each set of dropdown values.

-How do I make sure the data I'm collecting is what I need?
+How do I make sure the data I am collecting is what I need?

-- Mark a field as required if you don’t want someone to be able to submit the form without providing a value.
+- Mark a field as required if you do not want someone to be able to submit the form without providing a value.